LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 ``private``
    Private member methods can only be called from methods defined within the owning type.
-Private methods are to be used for low-level implementation details.
-Details which shouldn't be exposed to the end user or to inheriting types.
+Private methods are to be used for low-level implementation details, which shouldn't be exposed to the end user or to inheriting types.

 ``protected``
-   Protected member methods can be called from within the owning type implementation or any type that inherits from the that type.
+   Protected member methods can be called from within the owning type implementation or any type that inherits from that type.
 Protected methods represent functionality that is not intended to be exposed to the public, but which may be overridden, modified, or used from within types inheriting from the owning type.

 The following type expression defines three data members and three member methods.
 The method ``describe()`` returns a description of the person and is